Futarchy-Polkadot-Hackathon-2023/futarchy/README.md

 #### Summary

-1- been proposed, or, 2-  awarded, rejected or approved for spending:

 1. It spins up a Indexer, which graps Data from the from Kusama Chain.
 2. It creates a graphQL endpoint.
 3. It fetches extra data from polkassembly based on the graphQL data.